Four-free groups and hyperbolic geometry: Introduction

 We mentioned that our method for bounding $\vol N$ from below requires a lower bound $\delta$ for the length of the shortest geodesic in $M$.
 It turns out that if we take $\delta=0.58$, the methods sketched above give the lower bound $\whatvol$ for $\vol M$.
 We have lower bounds for both $\vol N$ and $\vol(M-N)$ in terms of the parameter $D$, and their sum is a function of $D$ which is a lower bound for $\vol M$, provided that no geodesic in $M$ has length $<0.58$.
 In Section \ref{Numbers} we prove by a rigorous sampling argument that this function is bounded below by $\whatvol$ on the relevant range.

 In the case where $M$ does contain a short geodesic $c$ of length $l<0.58$, the argument does not use Theorem \ref{Real Key theorem}, but it does use many of the other ingredients described above.
 We fix a point $P$ on the closed geodesic $c$ and define $N\subset M$ to be the $\lambda/2$-neighborhood of $P$, where $\lambda$ is the length of the shortest loop based at $P$ that does not represent an element of the cyclic subgroup of $\pi_1(M,P)$ determined by $c$.
 Since $P$ lies on $c$, $\vol N$ is equal to the volume of a set obtained by removing two disjoint caps from a ball of radius $\lambda/2$ in $\HH^3$; the volumes of the caps are determined by $\lambda$ and the length $l$ of $c$.
 Lemma \ref{nested cubes} again applies to give a lower bound for $\vol(M-N)$; the quantity $\lambda$ plays the role that $\log7$ played in the earlier application, and $l$ plays the role of $D$.
 We now have a lower bound for $\vol M$ involving the two parameters $\lambda$ and $l$.
 In Section \ref{short section} we prove by a rigorous sampling argument that this function is bounded below by $\whatvol$ on the relevant range of values of $l$ and $\lambda$, except possibly when $l<.003$.
-In the latter case a different method, based on estimates for tube radius established in \cite{accs} and tube-packing estimates proved by Przeworski in \cite{prez}, gives the desired lower bound of $\whatvol$ for $\vol M$.
+In the latter case a different method, based on estimates for tube radius established in \cite{accs} and tube-packing estimates proved by Przeworski in \cite{prez}, gives the desired lower bound of $\whatvol$ for $\vol M$. \EndNumber

 We are grateful to Rosemary Guzman for pointing out a number of errors and clarifying some passages in earlier drafts of the paper.
-We are also grateful to Richard Kent for proving his theorem in \cite{kent}.
+We are also grateful to Richard Kent, and to Lars Louder and Ben McReynolds, for proving their theorem in \cite{kent} and \cite{l-mcr}.
 This theorem was an old conjecture, and we had called attention to it after we realized its relevance to hyperbolic geometry.